LoanpyDataHub/koeblergothic/docs/mkcldf.rst

 (1986) <https://archive.org/details/lehmann-gothic-etymological-dictionary-1986/mode/2up>`_).
 The raw data in this repository contains only a small fraction of the contents of the dictionary.
-If you are passionate about Gothic and have ideas how to improve this data set, check out our `contribution guidelines
+If you are passionate about Gothic and want to improve this data set, check out our `contribution guidelines
 <https://github.com/martino-vic/koeblergothic/blob/main/CONTRIBUTING.md>`_
 and let's get in touch!